 Today is the Feast Day of Our Lady of Guadalupe.
 If we were in Mexico, nine days ago would have marked the first day of the Novena to Honor the Virgin of Guadalupe.
 We would have lit a candle each day for nine days, said prayers and sought intervention through our Blessed Mother that she may gain favor with her Son.

-Continue reading “Our Lady of Guadalupe”Category: Mexican Seafood
+Continue reading “Our Lady of Guadalupe”Food Truck Lobster Quesadillas

 What an awesome day to be in the kitchen!
 It’s National Lobster Day and National Quesadilla Day.
 Originally my plan was to go with Quesadilla and serve up my delicious Chicken Quesadilla.
 But then a light came on – duh!